clemenko/neuvector_classification/README.md

 ## Helm You Say?

 Please keep in mind that this is subject to change.
-Currently we need update our [Helm](https://helm.sh/) chart for [Neuvector](https://github.com/neuvector/neuvector-helm/tree/master/charts/core).
+Currently we need to update our [Helm](https://helm.sh/) chart for [Neuvector](https://github.com/neuvector/neuvector-helm/tree/master/charts/core).
 Please don't forget the update the local chart first.

 ```bash
 helm repo update